CSS allows you to specify how each HTML element is presented to the user.

 HTML is quite limited when it comes to the appearance of its elements.
 This is not so good if you're trying to give a website a unique look and feel, or you're trying to adhere to a corporate identity.

 CSS stands for Cascading Style Sheets, and its purpose is to enable web authors/designers to apply styles across their websites.
-In fact, if you've been reading through the whole tutorial, you would have seen some examples of CSS already.

 :).
 Each property declaration is separated by a semi-colon (

-Example of Style Sheet Usage
+Types of Style Sheet

 External styles refers to creating a separate file that contains all style information.
 This file is then linked to from as many HTML pages as you like — even the whole site.